Solid Roots -- In Business Since 1903

 La Société l’Assomption has always been a leader in the fight to promote the rights of Acadians in the Maritimes and beyond.
 The company's senior managers have been actively involved in movements seeking to provide Acadians with the tools they need to get ahead.
 Historic causes were also of great importance.
 For example, la Société l’Assomption took part in the construction of the church at Grand-Pré, now part of a national historic site commemorating the Expulsion of 1755.
 The company was also a major contributor to the celebrations marking the 200th anniversary of the Expulsion.

 In 1969, the fraternal society became a mutual insurance company and adopted the name Assomption Compagnie Mutuelle d’Assurance-Vie.
 This transformation also made it possible for Assumption Life to reach new heights in its development, including the establishment, in the early 1990s, of Louisbourg Investments Inc., an investment management firm.

-Over the past century, the company has indisputably become a major player in Atlantic Canada's economy, with more than 76,000 policies in force and managing assets worth $1.2 billion in 2011.
+Over the past century, the company has indisputably become a major player in Atlantic Canada's economy, with 82,000 policies in force and managing assets worth $1.3 billion in 2013.

 Today, Assumption Life's goal is to establish itself as a leader in the area of financial security.
 We are working diligently toward this common objective: to be the best at what we do!